-10. With the top case loosened, tilt the top case away from the computer assembly so you can see the shorter power switch cable and the longer speaker cable.
+With most of the top case loosened, raise up the top case so you can see the shorter power switch cable and the longer speaker cable.

-11. With the cables still attached, place the computer upright with the top case off center.
+- 10. With the cables still attached, position the top case so it is somewhat off center and you can see the connectors at the lower edge of the keyboard well. - 11.
+At the bottom edge of the keyboard well, use a black stick to carefully disconnect the two cables from the logic board.

-12. While holding the cables steady, use a black stick to carefully disconnect the two cables from the logic board.
+12. Slide the top case up to reach the cable at the top corner.
+Disconnect the cable.